alba1735/tRNAgraph/README.md

 * `--coverageobs` is the observation to use for coloring the coverage plots.
 If no observation is provided, the coverage plots will be colored by sample group.
 Multiple observations can be provided.
 * `--coveragetype` is the type of tRNA coverage to plot, by default it will plot unique coverage.
 All posible coverage types match the [tRAX coverage types](http://trna.ucsc.edu/tRAX/outputs/#abundance-of-trna-tdrs-and-other-genes).
 * `--coveragegap` is whether to include tRNA gaps in the coverage plots.
 By default, tRNA gaps will be skipped in the coverage plots.
-* `--coveragefill` is whether to fill the area under the coverage plots `fill` or include a confidence interval `ci`.
-By default, a confidence interval will be included in the coverage plots.
+* `--combineonly` is whether to only plot the combined coverage plots.
+By default, the coverage plots will be plotted for each individual tRNA as well as the combined coverage plots.

 #### Heatmap